Hardwaregore/DELETE-EVERYTHING/README.md

 # How it works

-Part of the command deletes some stuff and another part overrides the deleted data
+Part of the command deletes some stuff and another part overrides the deleted stuff

 # To run: